awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-resource-policies.md

 1. Configure the AWS CLI by following the instructions in [Configuration and Credential Files](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html)\.
 Create an admin profile using your AWS account administrator credentials\.
 Configure the default AWS Region to us\-west\-2 \(or a Region that you use\), and set the default output format to **JSON**\.

-1. Test access to the AWS Glue API by running the following command \(replacing *Alice* with a real IAM user or role in your account\):
+1. Test access to the AWS Glue API by running the following command \(replacing *Alice* with a real IAM user or role in your account\)\.

    ```
    # Run as admin of account account-id